jan-miksik/web3-dashboard/tests/README.md

 - Clear `.nuxt` directory if tests fail to find modules
 - Check that all dependencies are installed: `pnpm install`

-### Cypress Issues
+### Playwright Issues

-- Ensure the dev server is running on `http://localhost:3000` before running E2E tests
+- The dev server will start automatically before running tests (configured in `playwright.config.ts`)
-- Check browser compatibility if tests fail
+- If tests fail, check the HTML report: `npx playwright show-report`
-- Use `cypress open` to debug tests interactively
+- Use `test:e2e:headed` to debug tests visually
+- Ensure browsers are installed: `npx playwright install`